ATOM Myanmar

 ATOM Myanmar (အက်တမ် မြန်မာ), is a telecommunications company in Myanmar (Burma).
 After the 2021 Myanmar coup d'état, the Norwegian Telenor Group divested its Telenor Myanmar operations, selling it to the joint venture owned by Lebanese M1 Group and Shwe Byain Phyu.
 The company officially rebranded as ATOM on 8 June 2022.
 As of 2025, ATOM Myanmar's CEO is Ahmad Abdallah.
 According to ATOM Myanmar's official announcement, its former CEO, Muhammad Ziaullah Siddiqui, stepped down in May 2024 due to his personal family commitments requiring his presence in Dubai.
 He remained on the board of directors for ATOM Myanmar and Investcom Pte Ltd., and served as an advisor to ATOM until the end of 2024.

-Cellular Services and Future Plans for 5G
+Cellular services and future plans for 5G

 ATOM Myanmar (then Telenor Myanmar) launched its operations on September 27, 2014, in Mandalay; on October 3, 2014, in Naypyidaw; and on October 26, 2014, in Yangon.
 Then, ATOM launched in other cities and rural areas.
-The company started advertising its 3G network in mid-2016.
+The company started advertising its 3G network in mid-2015.

 ATOM offers 2G, 3G, 4G (LTE) and 4.5G (LTE-A) networks, with VoLTE.

 ATOM launched 4G networks in July 2016.
 VoLTE services were added in January 2019.

 ATOM is one of the first telecommunications companies in Myanmar to talk about the future plans for 5G in mid-2022.
-ATOM officially announced its successful 5G Trials in mid-2024.
+ATOM officially announced its successful 5G trials in mid-2024.
 According to nPerf, ATOM's 5G network is already available in some areas of Yangon.
-Although, this has not been confirmed by the users, and ATOM themselves denied the availability of publicly-usable 5G networks, and said "We have no information regarding 5G networks.
-Currently ATOM users can use ATOM 4.5G for convenience." in an email.